csharpwebdev/TestOnCB/README.md

 - Run update-database to migrate data
 - You can see the past results without login
 - You can play only when you are logged in

+- There was some issue around GetUserAysnc function because of JWT authentication and Oicd, it does not return the currently logged user at all.
+So I had to find another way to pass that obstacle